zenstackhq/zenstack-docs/docs/guides/existing-prisma.md

     npx zenstack init --package-manager pnpm
     ```

 If the `init` command doesn't suit your needs, doing these steps manually is just fine.
+See [ZenStack CLI](/docs/reference/cli) for more details about using the CLI.